susukin0/netsmasher/README.md

 # netsmasher
-Allows you to see & scan ips in your network
+Allows you to scan & arp poisining ips in your network
 # requirements
 ettercap
 wireshark